 We provide general anesthesia for all gastroenterological procedures, the most common being upper and lower endoscopies.

-Before the day of the procedure, your physician’s office will contact you with information about when to arrive at Arnold Palmer Hospital, feeding instructions for your child, and to answer any questions you may still have about the procedure.
+Before the day of the procedure, your physician’s office will contact you with information about when to arrive at Orlando Health Arnold Palmer Hospital for Children, feeding instructions for your child, and to answer any questions you may still have about the procedure.

 Please arrive two hours before the scheduled procedure to avoid delays and complete the registration process and preoperative evaluation.
 You will be directed to the 8th floor endoscopy suite, where you will meet with your child’s preoperative nurse and anesthesiologist.
 The gastroenterologist will also be available to review the plan of care.